 GENERAL INFORMATION FOR ALL MODELS

-Our kit is offered for 1967-1979 Ford ® 4x4 trucks only at this time, one or two guys have used it in 2-wd trucks before and had some challenges with clearance problems between the engine block and the twin I beam suspension brackets.
+Our kit is offered for 1967-1979 Ford ® 4x4 trucks only at this time.
+Some customers have used it in 2-wd trucks and had some challenges with clearance problems between the engine block and the twin I beam suspension brackets.
 You will need to do some cutting on your radiator support and also on your grille to allow the intercooler to be installed.
-Some banging on your firewall with a hammer to make some more room for the valve covers and exhaust is also necessary.
+Some minor modifications of your firewall to make some more room for the valve covers and exhaust is also necessary.
 Modifying the frame cross member just behind and under the radiator is also required for 6-cylinder Cummins ® conversions to allow the engine to sit lower in the frame.
 Trimming the back side of the grill an inch or two to properly fit the intercooler is also required.
 These modifications can be a challenge for some, but not too bad for most skilled mechanics.

 C-6 - Lack an overdrive and a locking torque converter.
 Your power transfer, top speed and fuel economy will suffer greatly.
 DCS does not recommend using this transmission under any circumstances.